Plastics recycling

 Alexandra Chaumonnot, PVC Recycling project manager, IFPEN

-The different solutions examined by IFPEN cover all three possible loops associated with chemical recycling.
-They are chosen on the basis of the nature, quality and quantity of the plastics flows to be processed – highly dependent on the collection and sorting channels in place – with a view to reintroducing the products obtained following conversion at the most appropriate stage in the process to obtain plastic materials
+The different solutions examined by IFPEN cover all three possible loops associated with advanced recycling.
+They are chosen on the basis of the nature, quality and quantity of the plastics flows to be processed – highly dependent on the collection and sorting channels in place – with a view to reintroducing the products obtained following conversion at the most appropriate stage in the process to obtain plastic materials.

 One of the keys to ensuring these solutions come to fruition is to establish partnerships with players in the sectors concerned, particularly with a view to accessing the demonstration and industrial development phases as quickly as possible, in order to pave the way for the marketing of these new technologies.